 Traveling to Missouri's wineries and sampling their product is a very popular activity.
 A lot of folks wonder, what's the process?
 What should I do and not do?
 To help, here are some guidelines to make your wine tasting excursion enjoyable.

-Always hold the glass by the stem or bottom so the heat from your hand doesn’t affect the temperature of the wine.
+Always hold the glass by the stem or bottom, not the actual bowl of the glass, so the heat from your hand doesn’t affect the temperature of the wine.
+The exceptions are port and brandy, which should be cradled in the hand to warm the liquid.
 Here are the normal practices for the actual tasting.